languagetool-org/languagetool-org.github.io/software-that-supports-languagetool-as-a-plug-in-or-add-on.md

-# Software That Supports LanguageTool as an Add-On
+# Software that Supports LanguageTool as an Add-On

 This software supports LanguageTool one way or the other.
 Please note that most of this software is not supported by the LanguageTool team.